DataDog/datadog-agent/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/kcwhmlsc0oq3m49p/branch/master?svg=true)](https://ci.appveyor.com/project/Datadog/datadog-agent/branch/master)
 [![GoDoc](https://godoc.org/github.com/DataDog/datadog-agent?status.svg)](https://godoc.org/github.com/DataDog/datadog-agent)

-The Datadog Agent faithfully collects events and metrics and brings them to [Datadog](https://app.datadoghq.com) on your behalf so that you can do something useful with your monitoring and performance data.
+The present repository contains the source code of the Datadog Agent version 6, **currently in beta**.
+Please refer to the [beta docs](docs/beta.md) for more informations about the status of the project, the limitations and how to install the latest version of the Agent.

-The present repository contains the source code of the Datadog Agent version 6, currently in Beta.
-The source code of the stable Datadog Agent 5 is located in the [dd-agent](https://github.com/DataDog/dd-agent) repository.
+**Note:** the source code of the **stable** Datadog Agent 5 is located in the [dd-agent](https://github.com/DataDog/dd-agent) repository.

 ## Getting started